 Details of your pension arrangements, eg if you instruct us on a pension matter or in relation to financial arrangements following breakdown of a relationship

-Your racial or ethnic origin, gender and sexual orientation, religious or similar beliefs, eg if you instruct us on a discrimination claim
+Your racial or ethnic origin, gender and sexual orientation, religious or similar beliefs, eg if you instruct us on discrimination claim

 Your trade union membership, eg if you instruct us on a discrimination claim or your matter is funded by a trade union

-Your medical records, eg if we are acting for you in a personal injury claim |
+Your medical records, eg if we are acting for you in a personal injury claim

 How your personal data is collected